The Student Records Office (SRO) offers various records-related services to members of the University community. Some of our key services include:

 If you would like a copy of your official academic transcript:

-You will note that there is a small administrative fee attached to many of the services we offer.
+You will note that there is an administrative fee attached to many of the services we offer.
 This fee covers our administrative processes and, in the case of transcripts or duplicates, the costs of printing the documents you have requested.

 Along with your transcript, the SRO can offer you copies of your course outlines.
-A course outline is a brief (5 – 6 lines) summary of the contents of a course and the assessment criteria.
-Very few students and alumni need this, but in the rare case where you do need this, we are happy to provide you with copies.
+A course outline is a brief (5 – 6 lines) summary from the faculty handbook of that year which details the contents of a course and the assessment criteria.
+Very few students and alumni need this, but in the rare case where you do, we can provide you with stamped copies for a fee.

-UCT only issues one original copy of each degree certificate.
-This will be given to you at your graduation ceremony or will be posted to you after the ceremony.
+UCT only issues one original degree certificate.
+This will be given to you at your graduation ceremony or will be posted to you after the ceremony if you request this.